jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 * BAD: Linked list structures and tree structures
 * BAD: Java's HashMap uses chained buckets!
+* BAD: Standard Java collections generate lots of garbage
 * GOOD: Array-based and contiguous in memory is much faster
 * GOOD: Write your own that are lock-free and contiguous
 * Fastutil library

 !SLIDE transition=fade
 # Application Memory Wall & GC
 .notes We can have as much RAM/heap space as we want now.
 And requirements for RAM grow at about 100x per decade.
 But are we now bound by GC?
 You can get 100GB of heap, but how long do you pause for marking/remarking phases and compaction?
 Even on a 2-4 GB heap, you're going to get multi-second pauses - when and how often?
+IBM Metronome collector is very fast (microseconds) if you don't produce more than a certain amount of garbage.
+Azul around one millisecond for phenomenal amounts of garbage.

 * Tremendous amounts of RAM at low cost
 * But is GC the real cause?
+* Use pauseless GC

 !SLIDE transition=fade
 # Using GPUs